0vercl0k/wtf/README.md

 The usual workflow to harness a target is as follows:

-1. Get your target running into a Hyper-V VM running Windows with one virtual CPU and 4GB of RAM,
+1. Get your target running into a Hyper-V VM running Windows with one virtual CPU and 4GB of RAM.
 1. Put your target into the desired state using [KD](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/).
 For example, to target [HEVD](https://github.com/hacksysteam/HackSysExtremeVulnerableDriver)'s IOCTL handler, I chose to stop the target in user-mode right before the client invokes [DeviceIoControl](https://docs.microsoft.com/en-us/windows/win32/api/ioapiset/nf-ioapiset-deviceiocontrol).
 This will vary depending on your targets but you probably want it to be close to the code you want to fuzz.

     ```